jayPare/discogsFeesCalculator/README.md

 A simple tool to help see the real amount you will get when you sell an item to a specific destination.

+To see a working example or if you simply want to use the tool, please visit [my website](https://jaypare.com/tools).

 <p align="center">
   <img src="preview.png" width="900" height="auto" />
 </p>